modernweb-dev/rocket/docs/docs/tools/check-html-links.md

-# Tools >> Check Html Links ||30
+# Tools >> Check HTML Links ||30

-A fast checker for broken links/references in html.
+A fast checker for broken links/references in HTML.

 ## Features